iftikharuddin/security-course/DeFi/BeanstalkFarms.md

   anti-reflexive "sticking" incentive.
 - Mow: The action of converting Grown Stalk into Stalk.
 Each time a Stalkholder performs some action on their Silo deposits, the corresponding Grown Stalk for that whitelisted asset is converted to Stalk
+- Conversions in Beanstalk let users exchange assets without losing earned rewards, promoting flexibility while adhering to stability conditions.
+- Soil in Beanstalk is how much the system is okay with removing Beans from circulation to make the value of BEAN stable.
+When Beanstalk does this, it lends out debt in Pods and gets Beans in return.
+- Pods: Primary debt asset of Beanstalk that never expires, ordered in a list in the form of Plots.